AAA online e-book store, the best online e-book store in the world, EVER!!!

 OK, I'll step down from my Dr Phil soap box now and let's continue on a more positive note. :)

-When you first start communicating with a person who has contacted you via your online dating profile or personal ad, the tone of the emails should be light hearted and a whole lot of fun.
+When you first start communicating with a person who has contacted you via your online dating profile or personal ad, the tone of the message should be light hearted and a whole lot of fun.
 Have a look at the persons profile again and reply with topics that interest them and ask questions based on what you have read in their online dating profile.
-This is by far the easiest way to get an email conversation flowing.
+This is by far the easiest way to get a message conversation flowing.

 Emails should be a kind of never ending story, this is always far more exciting and interesting than that the usual; I like walking on the beach at sunset, cream coloured ponies and crisp apple strudels, doorbells and sleigh bells and schnitzel with noodles, wild geese that fly with the moon on their wings, these are a few of my favourite things.
 Ok it's nice, informative, but not overly exciting, especially if you have seen the 'Sound of Music' more times than you care to remember! :)

-After the first or second basic information email exchange why not introduce a short story in your email, a few paragraphs at a time, that the other person can add on to.
-Make the story more personal by including your contact and yourself as characters and include your own life experiences as adventures in the story.
+After the first or second basic information messages exchange why not introduce a short story, a few paragraphs at a time, that the other person can add on to.
+Make the story more personal by including your contact and yourself as characters.
+Include extraccts your own life experiences as adventures in the story.
 Then you add another couple of paragraphs when you reply.
-If your contact gets involved and goes along with the flow of the story you will be surprised at how quickly a simple email story can grow into a world class number 1 best seller! :)
+If your contact gets involved and goes along with the flow of the story you will be surprised at how quickly a simple message story can grow into a world class number 1 best seller! :)

-Email should be fun, interesting and exciting and once you start this style of 'never ending story' emailing it's the kind of email you just won't be able to get enough of.
-These are emails you just can't wait to receive, read and reply to!
-If you are not a story style email writer you can always write about your latest holiday, movies you have just seen, your latest pottery project, favourite music, or any generalised information you feel the person would like to know about you.
+Messaging should be fun, interesting and exciting and once you start this style of 'never ending story' messages it's the kind of interactive experience you just won't be able to get enough of.
+They become messages you just can't wait to receive, read and reply to!
+If you are not a story style message writer you can always write about your latest holiday, movies you have just seen, your latest pottery project, favourite music, or any generalised information you feel the person would be interested in and would like to know.

-During the initial emails avoid pouring out your soul, the 'woe-is-me' topics, and definitely avoid graphic details of ex-partners describing all their infinite faults.
+During the initial messages avoid pouring out your soul, the 'woe-is-me' topics, and definitely avoid graphic details of ex-partners describing all their infinite faults, flaws and shortcomings.
 When you are trying to get to know someone new, ex-partner conversations are a HUGE turn off!
 Remember, the person who contacted you is interested in getting to know you as a person, getting to know you for who you are, and is not looking to be immersed in the torrid and undulating history about your ex-partner(s), broken marriages, or financially crippling lawyers bills.
-When replying to an online dating contact email, Beeeeee Positive! :)
+When replying to an online dating contact message, Beeeeee Positive!
+Beeeeee Yourself!
+Beeeeee Fun! :)

-Remember, be yourself, as it is all you can be!
-Ask questions and encourage your contact to ask you questions otherwise the email conversation will stall, fizzle and fade before it ever gets started! :)
+Remember, be yourself!
+Afterall, it's all you can be!
+Ask questions and encourage your contact to ask you questions otherwise the messages conversation will stall, fizzle and fade before it ever gets started! :)

 Regain composure, before spinning out of control!

-If you find you are receiving far to many email contacts from your online dating profile or personal ad than you can cope with, there are a couple of easy ways you can limit the flow of emails from an out of control burst water main, to a manageable trickle of quality suitors.
+If you find you are receiving far to many messages from your online dating profile or personal ad, there are a couple of easy ways you can limit the flow of messages from an out of control burst water main, to a manageable trickle of quality suitors.

 Firstly, you can amend your online dating profile or personal ad to be very specific as to who and what you are looking for.
 If this doesn't have the desired effect most online dating web sites allows you to hide or make your profile invisible to other members.
-Once you have caught up on your email replies and you are still looking for Mr or Ms Right you can then make you profile visible again.
+Once you have caught up on your messages replies and you are still looking for Mr. Miss. or Ms. Right you can then make you profile visible again.

-... and one final tip on how to respond to online dating email?
+... and one final tip on how to respond to online dating messages?

 Respond with Honesty, Courtesy and Respect!